HellPie/hellpie.io/README.md

 	- **`links`**: A key-value pair where the key is a [Material Icon](https://material.io/icons/) and the value a URL.

 > **Note:**\
-> It is highly suggested setting the `hostname` value to `127.0.0.1` and use nginx, Apache or other webserver software to port-forward from the local port to the public port on the public IP address.
+> It is highly suggested setting the `hostname` value to `127.0.0.1` and use NGINX, Apache or other webserver software to port-forward from the local port to the public port on the public IP address.
 Using `localhost` may open up the ExpressJS server to unwanted connections depending on which address the system binds to `localhost`.

 > **Note:**\
 > If the `router.account` field of the configuration is not provided or its value evaluates to [`falsy`](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) the account owner of the Mastodon API token will be used to populate the template instead.